 At the Queenan Law firm, our attorneys recognize and understand that parents have legitimate concerns when it comes to the care and well-being of their child or children.
-That is why out attorneys are committed to working closely with you and maintaining an open channel of communication during a child support dispute or hearing.
-To set up a free legal consultation about your family law matter, call the Queenan Law Firm at (817) 719-8082.
+That is why our attorneys are committed to working closely with you and maintaining an open channel of communication during a child support dispute or hearing.
+To set up a confidential legal consultation about your family law matter, call the Queenan Law Firm at (817) 476-1797.

 How to Determine the Amount of Child Support a Parent Will Pay

 When a marriage or relationship ends it is not always clear exactly how much a parent will be responsible for paying in child support payments.
 The most common way for child support payments to be calculated is to go before a judge and have a child support order made.
 However, parents who are on good terms with each other or are able to work with each other are generally allowed to enter into their own written agreements setting forth the amount of child support.
 While the court system and alternative administrative process called the Child Support Review Process will calculate child support based on child support guidelines, a written agreement does not have to strictly follow the guidelines.
 Once the parents have reached a written agreement they will take the agreement to the court.
 If the court finds that the agreement is in the child’s best interest, then the court will sign a child support order based on the agreement.
 However, if the court does not find the agreement to be in the best interest of the child, they may ask the parents to go back and create a revised agreement plan.

 As noted, when the court is determining how much a parent will be expected to contribute to the care and maintenance of the child, they will apply the child support guidelines which are set forth in the Texas Family Law code.
 These guidelines set a basic minimum amount of child support that one parent will be expected to pay.
 The court looks at the Net Monthly Income of a parent, and then will apply one of two standards.